 I know the disappointment all too well, so I’ve curated this list for you.
 You’ll find 14 of the best horror movies on Netflix right now, sorted by sub-genre, both old and new, so you really know what you’re in for.

-Quick Guide–How to Watch the Best Horror Movies on Netflix from Anywhere in 3 Steps
+Quick Guide–How to Watch the Best Horror Movies on Netflix in 3 Steps

 - Sign up to CyberGhost VPN.
 Get access to streaming-optimized servers.
 Marathon in Ultra-HD with no interruptions.

 - Select an American server.
-Netflix US has the biggest horror movie library.
-You’ll have to choose a server to enable access.
+Netflix US has a big horror movie library.
+You’ll have to choose a server in that region.

 - Sit back and enjoy the best horror movies!